danielscholl-osdu/entitlements/provider/entitlements-v2-jdbc/README.md

 # entitlements-v2-jdbc

 entitlements-v2-jdbc is a [Spring Boot](https://spring.io/projects/spring-boot) service which hosts CRUD APIs that enable management of user entitlements.
-Data kept in GCP instance of Postgres database.
+Data kept in Google Cloud instance of Postgres database.

 ### Database structure

 The database used in this implementation is PostgreSQL 13.0.
 The database structure and additional info can be found [here][JDBC documentation].

 ### Requirements